Visual Identity Resources

 [ZIP file - contains Off-Centered and Centered configurations; two-color, all black, all gold, and reverse options]

 The official typefaces for the college are Proxima Nova and Electra.
 These are licensed fonts used in the Office of Communications.
 If your office or department cannot purchase licensed fonts for these typefaces, you may use Montserrat and Crimson Text.
-Both of these fonts are freely available for download here.
+Both of these fonts are freely available for download from Google Fonts.
+From Google:

 Montserrat is a sans-serif font and comes in Bold and Normal.
 This font should be used for bold headlines and subheads and to accent information.
 Crimson Text is a serif font and should be used for text and body copy.
 As a default of last resort, Verdana (a sans-serif font) and Georgia (a serif font) can be used under the same usage guidelines, and these fonts are found on every computer system.